IzaanQaiser/Knowledge/tools-and-resources/readme/readme.md

 - [ ] this task is incomplete
 7. Emoji - Added an emoji here: :joy:
 8. Highlight - ==This text is highlighted.==
-9. Subscript - There is ~text in here~ that is subscripted.
+9. Subscript - There is~text~that is subscripted.
-10. Superscript - There is ~text in here~ that is superscripted.
+10. Superscript - There is^text^that is superscripted.